Scientists develop a mathematical model for making accurate solar power generation forecasts, which will ease the adoption of solar energy

-Scientists from Shoolini University, India, in collaboration with the National Institute of Technology, Hamirpur, India, have developed a new mathematical model to predict the output power of solar cells.
+Scientists from Shoolini University, India, in collaboration with the National Institute of Technology, Hamirpur, India, have developed a new mathematical model to predict the solar cell output power in all weather.
 By taking into account the degradation of the photovoltaic modules over time (as well as other external factors), this model is more accurate than existing ones.
 It will help produce precise power generation forecasts, facilitating the implementation of solar power systems and easing the transition towards renewable energy sources.

 The world is in dire need of a large-scale transition away from fossil fuels and towards sustainable energy sources to prevent an environmental crisis.
 Thanks to recent advances in various scientific and engineering disciplines, solar cells have become a rising star in the field of renewable energy, reaching operational costs and performance close to those of the conventional electric grid.